 Fractals represent a fascinating union between art and mathematics.
-They are characterized by patterns that repeat infinitely and can be found in natural structures such as clouds, mountains, or coastlines.
+They are characterized by patterns that repeat infinitely and can be found in natural structures like clouds, mountains, or coastlines.
 But what makes fractals so captivating?
 Beyond their visual beauty, they offer a deep understanding of the complexity of the world around us.
 By exploring the properties of fractals, we dive into a universe where calculations and aesthetics intertwine, revealing patterns that seem chaotic but obey precise mathematical laws.
-The study of fractals is essential, both for mathematicians seeking to model complex systems and for professionals looking to apply these concepts to various sectors such as biology, finance, or engineering.
-Thus, this article invites you to discover how the beauty of fractals lies behind a thick layer of mathematical complexity, enriching our understanding of the world.
+The study of fractals is essential, both for mathematicians seeking to model complex systems and for professionals looking to apply these concepts in various sectors such as biology, finance, or engineering.
+Thus, this article invites readers to discover how the beauty of fractals is hidden behind a thick layer of mathematical complexity, enriching our understanding of the world.

 Fractals are geometric objects that exhibit a repetitive structure at different scales.
 In other words, if you zoom in on a part of a fractal, you can observe patterns similar to those of the whole.
 This property is known as ‘self-similarity’.